tvisham/golden-nest/README.md

 ## Contributing
 - Found a bug or want to add a feature?
 Open an issue or send a pull request.
-- Keep changes small and focused.
-Add unit tests where appropriate.

 ## License & Credits
 - MIT License — Copyright (c) 2023 Tvisha Mishra

----

-If you'd like, I can also:
-- add examples of input values and expected outputs
-- wire up a prettier/ESLint config
-- add more screenshots or a short demo GIF

-Enjoy planning — and ping me if you want the README tailored to a live deployment or GitHub Pages setup.